100Starlings/rubyblok/README.md

 config.cached = false
 ```

 Now you have created your first Hello World page!
-Start your Rails server and you will be able to see it in your localhost.
+Start your Rails server, access the '/pages' route and you will be able to see the page.

 ### Activate the visual editor
 Here are the steps to configure the visual editor at Storyblok.
 This allows you to see a preview of your changes in the Storyblok interface as you edit and save.